xiaoxianyu-office/mm/skills/effects/particleequation.md

+# DISCLAIMER
+**This mechanic is a Work In Progress.
+As such, it is not yet functional, examples for it are not available, and is not intended to be used.**

 ## Description
 Generates a particle effect based on an equation.
 This mechanic is an extension of the **[Particle effect](/skills/effects/particles)**, and can, as such, **use any of its attributes**.